ajv95/HR-Dashboard-Tableau/README.md

 - 📈 Analysis of the **correlation between age and salary per department**

 ---

-The dashboard is published is via Tableau Public and can be found here: [View the Live HR Dashboard on Tableau Public](https://public.tableau.com/app/profile/aj.v3290/viz/HRDashboardTableauproject/HRSummary?publish=yes).

 Shoutout to [Baraa Khatib Salkini]([https://public.tableau.com/app/profile/aj.v3290/viz/HRDashboardTableauproject/HRSummary?publish=yes](https://www.linkedin.com/in/baraa-khatib-salkini/
 ) for the inspiration 💡.